User Score: 14047

 --The Phil Jones Group (16 youthful dancers)

-Harry Belafonte sings "Jamaica Farewell," and is interviewed by Ed Sullivan on a movie set.
+--Harry Belafonte sings "Jamaica Farewell," and is interviewed by Ed Sullivan on the "Odds Against Tomorrow" movie set.

 --The Ames Brothers - "Take Me Along."

---Jean Carrol (stand-up comedienne) - tells jokes about her husband, family life.
+--Jean Carrol (stand-up comedienne) - "domestic humor" includes jokes about her husband, family life.

 --The Harlem Globetrotters vs. the Ames Brothers in a basketball game.
 Wilt Chamberlain also participates.
 Duke Snyder is the referee.

---Gretchen Wyler (musical-comedy performer) - "Toreo" (mock bullfight scene).
+--Gretchen Wyler (dancer in Matador costume) - "Toreo" (mock bullfight scene).

---Brascia & Tybee (dancers, doing a modern ballet Pas De Deux)
+--Brascia & Tybee (dancers) - perform a modern ballet Pas De Deux.

 --Audience bows: Marshall Cassidy, Arthur Macy, Bill Russel